 Just a few basics here, and really, even though this soup recipe looks fancy, there’s nothing special about any of the ingredients to make it.

-- Parsnips: Parsnips have a starchy consistency much like a potato but it has a slight spiciness to its flavor.
-More like a peppery spic instead of a chili-type spice, very mild and very delicious.
+- Parsnips: Parsnips have a starchy consistency much like a potato, but it has a slight spiciness to its flavor.
+More like a peppery spice instead of a chili-type spice, very mild and very delicious.

 - Mushrooms: We like using white mushrooms for this soup recipe, but you can use brown mushrooms as well.

-- White Wine: Grab a dry white wine as opposed to a sweeter variety.
-If you don’t drink wine you can buy small, individual bottles and just keep them on hand for coking.
+- White Wine: Grab a dry white wine, as opposed to a sweeter variety.
+If you don’t drink wine you can buy small, individual bottles and just keep them on hand for cooking.
 Pinot Grigio or a Sauvignon Blanc would work well.

 - Chicken Broth: The flavor of chicken broth will bring a hearty background to this artichoke soup, much more than vegetable broth will.
-But if you need to keep this soup vegetarian then of course, you can swap out vegetable broth instead.
+But if you need to keep this soup vegetarian, then of course, you can swap in vegetable broth instead.

 - Garlic: Use fresh garlic if you can instead of the jarred variety.
 It has so much more flavor and it really doesn’t take long to chop up a few cloves!